Class Diagram for Online Shopping System (UML)

 Model the interactions between objects in an ATM application with this diagram.
 You'll see how objects are related to one another and what that means for the system.

-When compared to desktop programs, Lucidchart is less expensive, more responsive, and easier to use.
-Lucidchart is the modern way to communicate visually—try it and see for yourself.
+Compared to desktop programs, Lucidchart is less expensive, more responsive, and easier to use, making it the modern way to communicate visually.
+Try it for free today—no credit card required.